-Patients’ family members and other visitors are welcome to eat in the Winneshiek Medical Center Café, located in the lower level of the medical center.
-The WMC Café adjoins an outdoor patio area and is near the edible landscape.
+Patients’ family members and other visitors are welcome to eat in the WinnMed Café, located in the lower level of our facility.
+The WinnMed Café adjoins an outdoor patio area and is near the edible landscape.
 Our menu, including local seasonal produce, provides selections for a variety of tastes.

 Open Monday through Friday, 7:00 am to 1:15 pm

 Closed Saturday, Sunday and Holidays

 Vending machines available 24 hours a day, 7 days a week.

 WinnMed offers a Room Service menu to allow patients more control over what they eat during their hospital stay.
 It allows patients to customize their order according to their choosing.

 The Room Service menu includes a full breakfast selection available all day, a daily special, grill items, deli items, salads, entrées and desserts.
 It even offers a “Kids Corner” with kid-friendly cuisine such as grilled cheese, peanut butter and jelly and chicken strips.
 Visitors can dine with patients for just $8 per tray.

 Patients can select from the menu, which designates heart-healthy, carbohydrate counts, higher sodium and gluten free items.
 If a patient selects a food item that is not consistent with the diet ordered by his or her doctor, the nutrition staff will help the patient make a different selection.